Achievable logoAchievable logo

 x2+y2=z2

-Because the ladder length doesn’t change, replace z with 10:
+Because the ladder length doesn’t change, z can be replaced with 10:

 Differentiate both sides with respect to t: